Projective Integral Updates for High-Dimensional Variational Inference: Introduction

 \subsection{Organization}

-\Cref{sec:background} provides background on variational inference, mean field distributions, related approaches to numerical integration, and recent work on sparsification with variational inference. \Cref{sec:quadratures} proposes and analyzes stochastic blocked mean-field quadratures and quasirandom quadrature sequences for high-dimensional numerical integration. \Cref{sec:variational} analyzes a variational fixed-point optimization that bridges efficient integration with Gaussian mean-field updates and Dirac-Gauss mixtures. \Cref{sec:sparsifying} outlines key implementation challenges and practical algorithmic design solutions for a sparsifying methodology, followed by numerical experiments. \Cref{sec:conclusion} provides a brief discussion of potential follow-up work and a final summary.
+\Cref{sec:background} provides background on variational inference, mean field distributions, and related approaches to numerical integration. \Cref{sec:quadratures} proposes and analyzes stochastic blocked mean-field quadratures and quasirandom quadrature sequences for high-dimensional numerical integration. \Cref{sec:variational} analyzes the fixed-point formulation that bridges efficient integration with Gaussian mean-field updates, Dirac-Gauss mixtures, and finishes by discussing implementation details for QNVB. \Cref{sec:experiments} provides numerical experiments and concluding remarks.